Top Tips for Black Friday Shopping

 4. Check your route – traffic, delays and more

-Check Google live for traffic reports if you’re driving, and TFL for possible delays.
+Check Google live for traffic reports if you’re driving, and TFL for possible public transport delays in London.
 Remember that rush hour will pretty much be 10am – 10pm!
 Will there be somewhere to park, or will you end up stuck in a jam of people honking at each other?

 5. Don’t take things too seriously, and take advantage of how busy everyone is!

 If you don’t feel like shopping, remember, there’ll be plenty of parks and attractions which should be less busy than usual.
-And don’t get drawn into arguing over stuff if you are shopping – it’s just stuff, when all is said and done.
-Plus, Cyber Monday’s still to come!
+And don’t get drawn into arguing over stuff if you are shopping – it’s just stuff!
+Plus, Cyber Monday’s still to come…